-The Green Revolution brought about a massive increase in crop yields across the world.
+Understanding the drivers of agricultural productivity is important for economic growth both within the farm sector as well in as other sectors.
+The adoption of high-yield varieties, for example, had significant positive economic spillovers for the larger economy in India (Gollin, Hansen, and Wingender 2021) and other countries more generally (McArthur and McCord 2017).
+The "Green Revolution" brought about a massive increase in crop yields across the world.
 In the US, for example, corn yields increased six-fold since 1940, while soybeans and wheat increased by a factor of three.
-Prior to this point, yields had been relatively flat, as shown in Figure 1.
-By extension, the agricultural sector experienced disproportionately high productivity growth (Jorgenson and Gollop 1992).
+Prior to this point, however, yields were flat, as shown in Figure 1.

+By extension, the agricultural sector experienced a marked change in productivity growth (Jorgenson and Gollop 1992).
 Before 1950, US farm sector productivity growth was half that of the non-farm sector, but afterwards the relationship reversed with farm productivity growth exceeding the non-farm sector by 62% (Pardey and Alston 2021).
 Factors such as increased input usage, mechanization, irrigation, and improved crop genetics all contributed to yield growth (Wang, Heisey, Schimmelpfennig, and Ball 2015).
-However, because aggregate US farm output increased several-fold while the aggregate quantity of inputs (land, capital, labor, and materials) stayed flat, technology is generally understood to have driven agricultural productivity growth.
+However, because aggregate US farm output increased several-fold while the aggregate quantity of inputs (land, capital, labor, and materials) stayed flat, technology is generally seen to have driven agricultural productivity growth.